Udzu/pudzu/pillar.md

 ('RED', 'GREEN', 'BLUE')
 ```

-**GradientColormap**: generate matplotlib-style colormap (e.g. for use with Image.from_gradient below) from a sequence of RGBA colors, and optionally the intervals between them.
+**GradientColormap**: generate matplotlib-style colormap (e.g. for use with Image.from_gradient below) from a sequence of RGBA colors, and optionally the spacing intervals between them.
+Can also be used as a discrete (cycling) colormap.

 ```python
 >> cmap1 = GradientColormap("black", (0,128,0,128), "#008000", intervals=(1,2))